Master of Catholic School Leadership

 What you need to know about the Master of Catholic School Leadership:

-- Courses, taught by University of Dallas faculty, are offered online and on campus, in the evenings for busy, working professionals
+- Classes are offered online and on campus, in the evenings and summers for busy, working

 - The MSCL internship provides an opportunity for students to demonstrate their leadership